Motun-rayoed/LITA-CLASS-DOCUMENTATION/README.md

 TOTAL REVENUE: The total sales revenue generated from each order.
 It can be calculated as Quantity Sold * Price per Unit.
 This is essential for revenue analysis, profit calculations, and sales performance metrics.

 *AVEARAGE REVENUE PER PRODUCT: The average revenue generated per product in a given period.
 This can be calculated by dividing the total revenue by the quantity sold peR PRODUCT

+# BASIS STASTICS ABOUT THE DATASET
+Total revenue by product: #2,101,090
+Total Average sales per product: #2,094,317
+Total Quantity sold by product: 68,461
+Region with highest sale total revenue:#927,820
+Top selling Product total revenue:
+Product category : 6

+# METHODOLOGY
+## DATA COLLECTION
+The dataset for this project was made available by Konga, Konga, is a leading e-commerce platform in Nigeria , that provide access to anonymized sale data for reseach and learning.

+**The data was provide inCSV format, making it easliy accessible for analysis*8